JoeTCode/002-Secure-Development-Project-and-Presentation/README.md

 3. `HTTP-Only cookies` to prevent `cookies` (containing the `JWT`) from being accessed on the client-side.
 4. UUIDs for the `id` column in the `Users` table, preventing predictable IDs.
 5. Encryption of email using bcrypt, with unique salts for each email.
+6. Using `element.textContent` instead of `element.innerHTML` when populating the post elements to prevent possible scripts from being executed (XSS prevention).

 # Pre-requisites